kaipee/kaipee-config-thunderbird-theme/README.md

 # kaipee-config-thunderbird-theme

+**This is still a work-in-progress, mostly calendar theme is incomplete**

 My custom Thunderbird theme based of the excellent [thunderbird-monterail](https://github.com/spymastermatt/thunderbird-monterail) project.

 Colors matched with Arc Dark theme and Paper icons.

 ## Getting Started